Microscopic origin of orbital magnetization in chiral superconductors: chiral superconductors in rhombohedral multilayer graphene

 \subsection{Bogoliubov-Bogoliubov (BB) transitions}

 The Bogoliubov-Bogoliubov (BB) transitions describe the interband processes that occur entirely within the superconducting quasiparticle sector.
-These processes reflect the contribution to the orbital magnetization that arises from the Cooper pairs themselves.
-This contribution is obtained by setting $m=(c,+)$ and $i=(c,-)$ in Eq.~\eqref{eq:M_general}, which yields
+It is obtained by setting $(m,i)$ to be upper and lower Bogoliubov band in Eq.~\eqref{eq:M_general}, which yields

-Here $H^{\rm BCS}_c(\vec k)$ is the conduction-band BCS Hamiltonian introduced in Eq.~\eqref{eq:H_bcs_conduction}, and $|U_{c,\pm,\vec k}\rangle$ and $E_{c,\pm,\vec k}$ are its eigenstates and eigenvalues.
-The only undetermined quantity in Eq.~\eqref{eq:M_BB} is the dressed photon vertex $\vec{\Gamma}_{\vec k}$.
-A correct description of the orbital magnetization carried by Cooper pairs requires the inclusion of this dressed photon vertex in order to preserve gauge invariance and ensure charge conservation.
+Here $\hbar^{-1}\langle U_{c,- , \vec k} | \nabla H^{\rm BCS}_c(\vec k))| U_{c,+ , \vec k} \rangle \equiv \mathcal{V}^R_\vec{k} +i\mathcal{V}^I_\vec{k}$ are the quasiparticle velocity matrix elements and $ \bra{U_{c,+ ,\vec k}} \vec{\Gamma}_{\vec k}\ket{U_{c,- , \vec k}} \equiv\vec{\gamma}^R_\vec{k} +i\vec{\gamma}^I_\vec{k} $ are the photon vertex matrix elements.
+These vector fields are discussed further in the Appendix.
+A correct description of the orbital magnetization carried by Cooper pairs must involved this dressed photon vertex in order to preserve gauge invariance and ensure charge conservation.
 Determining $\vec{\Gamma}_{\vec k}$ is equivalent to solving the linearized time-dependent Bogoliubov–de Gennes equations, or, equivalently, diagonalizing the associated stability matrix.
-We describe the calculation of $\vec{\Gamma}_{\vec k}$ in the next section, and present the resulting $M^{BB}_z$ in Fig.~\ref{fig:allMz}(d).
+We describe the calculation of $\vec{\Gamma}_{\vec k}$ in the next section, and present the resulting $M^{\rm BB}_z$ in Fig.~\ref{fig:allMz}(d).
 Unlike the mixed NB and BN contributions, where superconductivity enters only through quasiparticle energies and occupation factors, the BB contribution depends explicitly on the chirality of the superconducting order parameter.
-For the single Fermi-surface considered here, this contribution leads to an overall suppression of the orbital magnetization by approximately $0.118\,\mu_B$ per electron.
-Because the mixed contributions approximately cancel, $ M_{z}^{BN} + M_{z}^{NB} \approx M_z^{N_cN}+M_{z}^{NN_c} $, the net change in orbital magnetization caused by superconductivity is dominated by the contribution from the Cooper pairs themselves, $M_z^{BB}$.
-However, this behavior is not generic.
-At lower carrier densities, where the single Fermi surface undergoes a Lifshitz transition and splits into three pockets, $M^{BB}_z$ becomes negligible.
-In this regime, the net enhancement of the orbital magnetization arises primarily from the mixed contributions, $ M_{z}^{BN} + M_{z}^{NB}-(M_z^{N_cN}+M_{z}^{NN_c}) \approx 0.4\,\mu_B, $ see Appendix.
-This leads to the result shown in Fig.~\ref{fig:schematic}b.

-An important message of Fig.~\ref{fig:schematic} is that the momentum-space structure reveals a clear separation between Fermi-sea and Fermi-surface contributions: the mixed terms $M^{NB}_z$ and $M_z^{BN}$ are sensitive to the entire Fermi sea, whereas $M_z^{BB}$ is strongly peaked around the overlap region of the electron and hole Fermi surfaces.
+While the $M^{\rm NB}_z$ and $M_z^{\rm BN}$ come from the entire Fermi sea, $M_z^{\rm BB}$ is strongly peaked around the overlap region of the electron and hole Fermi surfaces.
 The latter is consistent with the physical intuition that the intrinsic orbital magnetization of Cooper pairs is dominated by states near the Fermi surface.